fluxninja/aperture/docs/content/get-started/setting-up-application/service-mesh-and-gateways.md

 <!-- vale on -->

-Aperture, supports integration to EnvoyProxy and Istio.
-With the help `aperturectl` which is a CLI tool provided by Aperture you can easily integrate Aperture.
+Aperture, supports integration with EnvoyProxy and Istio.
+With the help `aperturectl` which is a CLI tool provided by Aperture, you can easily integrate Aperture.
 Check out the complete installation guide in [Service Mesh Integration](/integrations/envoy/envoy.md).